cbpowell/CPPickerView/README.md

 [pickerView reloadData];
 ```

-Implement CPPickerViewDataSource and CPPickerViewDelegate
+Then implement CPPickerViewDataSource and CPPickerViewDelegate in your controller.

-### CPPickerViewCell
+### CPPickerViewCell Usage

 Use CPPickerViewCell like a normal UITableViewCell.
 Inside `tableView:cellForRowAtIndexPath:`, dequeue or create the cell: